From Backbencher to Minister

 Stephen Twigg, CPA Secretary-General

-There is an opportunity for international virtual training format, please contact Andrea for more information.
+There is an opportunity for international virtual training format, please contact Christopher Ng for more information.

 The skills required to perform at a high standard as a Minister of State are unique and complex.
 Some will be taking on a government post for the first time.
 Others, with previous ministerial experience, will be taking on new briefs and responsibilities.
 The effectiveness of these individual Ministers is likely to have a significant impact on the standing of the government.